Zhang-Koda/Detect-subsurface-MHWs/README.md

-This package is designed for subsurface Marine Heatwave (MHW) detection, using sea surface temperature anomaly and sea surface height anomaly as predictors.
+This is the package for subsurface Marine Heatwave (MHW) detection, using sea surface temperature anomaly and sea surface height anomaly as predictors.
 The implemented methods include a geographically and seasonally varying coefficient (GSVC) linear regression, CNN classification (CNN_cla) learning, CNN regression (CNN_reg) learning, and ordinary least square (OLS) regression.

 The package structure is outlined as follows: